BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 Firs thing we'll want to do is create our app directory structure.
 In order to utilize the fantastic tooling of modern Javascript, we normally have to use a bundler like [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/) in order to get our CommonJS dependencies to compile on the browser.

 However, nowadays there's a new project called [pika.dev](https://pika.dev) that's helping out Javascript developers utilize ES Modules for external dependencies.
 We're gonna use a program called [Snowpack](https://snowpack.dev) to help us out.
 Snowpack will help us convert our dependencies in our `node_modules` directory into a `web_modules` directory.
 These new `web_modules` dependencies can be directly fetched by our browser and run without any bundling required.
 Super cool.

+We'll assume that you have `npm` and `node` installed.
+If not, I'd recommend downloading the required software for your operating system [here](https://nodejs.org/en/download/).
+If this is your first time using `npm`, I'd also recommend reading [this article here](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/) about how to use it and what it's good for.

 Let's started by installing Snowpack:
 ```bash